|

 moving at all times.
 I now recommend

-The big secret to making your tropical plants grow like they do in the jungle is the soil mixture, designing the room to hold in humidity, and the amount of water you plan to give them.
+The big secret to making your tropical plants grow as they do in the jungle is the soil mixture, designing the room to hold in humidity, and the amount of water you plan to give them.
 We spent a lot of time preparing the soil before the first plant went in the ground.
 We mixed a huge amount of peat, good potting soil, sand, humus, cypress mulch and a few other goodies such as large quantities of Perlite™ and pellet fertilizer in our own Arkansas clay before ever planting anything.
 My goal was to make the soil porous, quick draining and tropically rich while retaining moisture.
 The peat, cypress mulch and humus all helped to increase the ability of soil to stay damp but not soggy.
 It also tends to keep the soil pH low, something tropical plants prefer.
-As a general rule, tropical plants do not like their roots staying overly wet.
-But they love moisture.
+As a general rule, tropical plants do not like their roots overly wet but they love moisture.
 If you ever visit a rain forest you'll discover the soil there is often very easy to dig.
 That's because there is so much decaying material mixed in with the growing media.
 By adding lots of peat and humus, along with the other ingredients, you'll speed up that decaying vegetative process.
 We add new cypress mulch regularly as it decays on the surface.
-And we don't carry off all the dead leaves that collect.
-We just try to turn them into the soil whenever possible and let them do their job naturally.
+We don't carry off all the dead leaves that collect, we just try to turn them into the soil whenever possible and let them do their job naturally.
 Those dead leaves contain natural fertilizer!
 As you can see from the photos on this website it appears to be working.
-The next thing to consider is the study the plants you want to plant before you start digging.
-Before you plant anything make a plan.
-An inexpensive computer program called 3-D Landscaping will help.
-With it you can layout where you want the planting areas, the walks, the pond, furniture and other fixtures.
-Figure out what needs more light and which need less.
-Rain forests have both canopies and wide open areas.
-Plan for the plants that require both.
-We have a descent sized group of bananas and heliconia plants that love the sun.
-So one area is left fairly open so the summer sun can beat down.
-But below them we have a lot of Anthurium sp., and other plants that like bright filtered light.
-That way we can utilize the full atrium for all kinds of species.
-In other areas where we have planted small flowering trees we planted species beneath their branches (and on their branches) that love filtered light.
-We even have areas for plants that don't particularly like the sun and thrive in very low light.
-Plan ahead and you'll keep everyone happy for a much longer life.
-If the plants you
+The next

 wish to grow require more water in their soil calculate all of